spacetelescope/mirage/docs/example_yaml.rst

 	  readpattdefs_:    config   #File that contains a list of all possible readout pattern names and associated NFRAME/NSKIP values
 	  crosstalk_:       config   #File containing crosstalk coefficients
 	  filtpupilcombo_:  config   #File that lists the filter wheel element / pupil wheel element combinations.
 Used only in writing output file
+	  filter_wheel_positions_: config  #File that lists the filter wheel element / pupil wheel element combinations.
+Used only in writing output file
 	  flux_cal_:        config   #File that lists flux conversion factor and pivot wavelength for each filter.
 Only used when making direct image outputs to be fed into the grism disperser code.

 	nonlin_: